Modern Languages (MA)

-The programme for the Modern Languages specialisation is a one-year programme within the masters's degree in Linguistics at Leiden University.
-In the course of the programme you will be able to focus on one of four modern languages: English, French, German or Italian.
+In the one-year Modern Languages programme you will focus on one of five languages, or a combination thereof: Chinese, English, French, German or Italian Linguistics.
 The programme equips you with unique skills relevant to a career in academia, teaching, writing and communications.

-- Focus on the language of your interest: English, French, German or Italian.
+- Focus on the language or languages of your interest: Chinese, English, French, German, or Italian.

-- Choose one of the ready-made thematic or disciplinary routes, Second Language Learning and Language and Literature, or make use of the possibility to create your own thematic or disciplinary route to match your specific interests.
+- Choose one of the ready-made thematic routes or create your own programme to match your specific interests.

 - Gain professional experience by doing an individual research project with a staff member, or an internship as part of your programme.

-- Become part of the linguistics community at Leiden University by attending events such as the MA Linguistics colloquium, Linguistic Movie Nights, or by becoming involved in the T.W.I.S.T. study association for BA and MA linguistics students in Leiden.
+- Become part of the linguistics community at Leiden University by attending events such as Linguistics seminars or by becoming involved in the T.W.I.S.T. study association for BA and MA linguistics students in Leiden.

 Modern Languages: the right master’s programme for you?

-The programme for the Modern Languages specialisation is aimed at students who are interested in the linguistic structure of a specific modern language (English, French, German or Italian).
+The Modern Languages programme is aimed at students who are interested in Chinese Linguistics, English Linguistics, French Linguistics, German Linguistics or Italian Linguistics.
 You might also be interested in second language learning, or in combining linguistics with literary studies of your language of choice.
 These options are an excellent preparation for a subsequent educational master.